– Cowgirl Creamery’s Red Hawk with Prosciutto and Raspberry Jam, from Melt: the Art of Macaroni and Cheese –

 - 8 ounces uncooked elbow macaroni

-- 1 full wheel Red Hawk, rind intact, chopped into chunks
+- 1 full wheel (about 9 ounces) Red Hawk rind intact, chopped into chunks

 - 1 teaspoon sea salt